- What do I need to know about quitting?

 There are many reasons to stick it out through withdrawal and quit using smokeless tobacco for good.
 Health reasons are the most obvious ones.
 Harmful health effects include:

-- Mouth, tongue, and throat cancer
+- Mouth, cheek, and gum cancer

 - Cancer in the esophagus (the swallowing tube that goes from your mouth to your stomach)